kosbr/kosbr.github.io/_posts/2016-10-13-angular2-guard-router.markdown

     }
 {% endhighlight %}

 I hope my comments will make the code clear for you.
+The internal angular2 injector is used for getting necessary instances.
-I used pathMatch method for check path matching.
+ I also used pathMatch method for check path matching.
 This methods contains a couple of lines due to the [Route Matcher][routerMatcher]{:target="_blank"} library.

 {% highlight typescript %}